trellisconnect/js-sdk-docs/README.md

       // The user object allows you to provide additional information about the user to be appended
       // reports.
 All fields are optional.
       user: {
-        // An identifier you determine and submit for the user
+        // An identifier you determine and submit for the user.
         client_user_id: '<CLIENT_USER_ID>',
       },